-$$S_i = \sum_i R{ij}^M - R{ij}^O \tag{1}$$
+$$S_i = \sum R{ij}^M - R{ij}^O$$

-In this formula R is a stereotyping rating, i indexes the respondent, j indexes group attributes (work effort, intelligence, or trustworthiness; higher scores mean lazy, unintelligent or untrustworthy), and O and M refer, respectively, to the respondent's own racial group and to the minority group in question (blacks, Latinos, or Asian Americans).
+In this formula R is a stereotyping rating, i indexes the respondent, j indexes group attributes (work effort, intelligence, or trustworthiness; higher scores mean lazy, unintelligent, or untrustworthy), and O and M refer, respectively, to the respondent's own racial group and to the minority group in question (blacks, Latinos, or Asian Americans).
 S_i is positive if, on average, the respondent views her own racial group as better than the minority group on these criteria; it is negative if the respondent deems the minority better than her group.

 By aggregating across several attributes, we reduce the impact of measurement error on our prejudice variable.
 By using the difference between the respondent's evaluation of his own group and his evaluation of the target group, rather than the absolute value of the respondent's evaluation of the target, we limit the impact of interpersonal differences in interpretation of the rating scale.
 It would be misleading to characterize respondent A as more prejudiced than respondent B solely on the basis of their respective placements of blacks on the scale, if respondent A-who by assumption rated blacks worse than did respondent B-gave similarly low marks to his own group as well.
-Finally, we normalized the CCAP- and NAES-based prejudice measures, to make them comparable to one another (see Fig. 1).
+108